 Banks

-Banks are for-profit institutions owned by investors and are obligated to deliver a profit to their shareholders.
-If you belong to a bank, you don’t have a say in their operations or procedures.
+Banks are for-profit institutions owned by investors, and they are obligated to deliver a profit to their shareholders.
+If you belong to a bank, you don’t have a say in its operations or procedures.

 Pros of a bank